f5devcentral/f5-agility-labs-Next/docs/class1/module3/lab3.rst

 You will be prompted to change the password.
 Go ahead and do that or Skip it.

 Navigate to Dashboard and then load the F5 BNK Dashboard.
-You will see there are some example Visualization defined for TMM (data path), ACLs, and then per 'Red' and 'Blue' tenants.
+You will see there are some example Visualization defined for TMM (data path), ACLs, and then per *Red* and *Blue* tenants.

 You've already seen the commands to generate traffic which ingresses and egress Red and Blue tenants.